solana-foundation/developer-content/content/courses/mobile/intro-to-solana-mobile.md

 ### Supported Operating Systems

-Currently, the MWA only supports Android OS.
-A WebSocket connection can persist between apps, even when the wallet app is in the background.
+Currently, the MWA only supports Android.
+On Android, a WebSocket connection can persist between apps, even when the wallet app is in the background.

 A prominent limitation to the adoption of MWAs in iOS is that it is designed to